hummingbird-project/hummingbird-docs/Hummingbird.docc/Jobs/JobsGuide.md

     @PageImage(purpose: icon, source: "logo")
 }

+Durable job execution.
 Offload work your server would be doing to another server.

 ## Overview

 A Job consists of a payload and an execute method to run the job.
 Swift Jobs provides a framework for pushing jobs onto a queue and processing them at a later point.
 If the driver backing up the job queue uses persistent storage then a separate server can be used to process the jobs.
-The module comes with a driver that stores jobs in local memory and uses your current server to process the jobs, but there are also implementations in ``JobsValkey`` and ``JobsPostgres`` that implement the job queue using a Valkey/Redis database or Postgres database.
+The module comes with a driver that stores jobs in local memory and uses your current server to process the jobs.
+If you are looking for a durable solution your shouldn't use the memory implementation, instead use one of the implementations from ``JobsValkey`` or ``JobsPostgres`` that implement the job queue using a Valkey/Redis database or Postgres database respectively.

 ## Getting started